Food and Journeys®

 Jump to Recipe

-A classic Swedish dish for cooler months, Kalops (or Swedish Beef Stew) is proof that you don’t need tons of ingredients to make a delicious serving of comfort food.
-Try and judge for yourself!
+Kalops (or Swedish Beef Stew) is proof that you don’t need tons of ingredients to make a delicious serving of comfort food!
+Made with tender chunks of beef, onion, and flavored with allspice, it’s a must-try Swedish dish that delivers warmth and tradition in every bite!

 An overhead shot of a bowl of Swedish stew, with some boiled potatoes and pickled beets on the side.